Spectrum Displays

 The background of the amplitude bar is blue.
 The amplitude from the first input channel adds green colour, the amplitude from the second channel adds red colour (if the analyser is configured for dual channel mode, of course).
 So if the bars from both channels overlap, the result is white.

-Other data can be plotted in the amplitude bar, too.
-For example, the red curve in the screenshot above shows the current noise level.
-Their pen colour, content, and scaling range are all defined in the "watch window" (where they can also be plotted in a separate window).
-Do define which of the watch-window's data channnels shall be plotted into the amplitude bar, open the display configuration screen.
+watch window" (where they can also be plotted in a separate window).
+To define which of the watch-window's data channnels shall be plotted into the amplitude bar, open the display configuration screen.

 back to top